Shenzhi-Chen/DeepSTARR-Mouse/README.md

 We recommend using the models from the different folds and average the prediction scores for a more robust prediction.

 ### Designing New Tissue-Specific Enhancers

+Expected runtime for demo sequences design on a CPU-based desktop/workstation: ~10 min.

 To design your own tissue-specific enhancers for heart, limb, or CNS in the mouse embryo, follow the steps below.
 ```